 Knowing your Government Employees Credit Union checking account routing number is useful when you want to sign up for direct deposit, make a payroll payment or send a wire transfer.
 If you are a GECU customer or want to transfer money to a GECU account, you will need to have the routing number handy.
-Here is GECU’s routing number:
+For domestic transfers, GECU’s routing number is 312081089.

 |GECU Routing Number|

-You can also find your GECU routing number by looking at the series of digits found on the bottom left of a personal or business check.
-If you don’t have any way of finding your routing number on a check, you can refer to the guide above to find your routing number now.
+If you don’t have any way of finding your routing number on a check, you can refer to the guide to find your routing number now.

 What Is a Routing Number?